Paravilhana language

 Paravilhana (Paravilyana) is an extinct and poorly attested Cariban language.
+The last Paravilhana died in 1914.

+History

+The last of the Paravilhana people died in 1914.

+Classification

 Kaufman (1994, 2007) placed it in his Pawishiana branch, but his classification is outdated.
 More modern classifications group it in the Venezuelan Cariban branch and Mapoyo-Tamanaku subgroup, with closely related Pauxiána and Sapará.